infor-cloud/xtendm3/docs/documentation/approval-requirements.md

 ### Attachments
 {: .no_toc }

+* Approval form (Microsoft Word or PDF document)
 * Exported extension in JSON format
 * Exported dynamic tables in JSON format
 * Amazon Q code review results (Mandatory for Infor-certified developers), or any AI equivalent code review results
-* All attachments must be consolidated into a single ZIP file named using the submission date.
+* All attachments must be consolidated into a single ZIP file named using the submission date e.g. 20260701.zip

 Effective **January 2026**, Infor-certified developers are required to attach the Amazon Q code review results when submitting XtendM3 review requests.
 Please refer to the demo and guidelines on how to use Amazon Q for code reviews: